pajod/gunicorn/docs/content/reference/settings.md

     package installed.

 !!! warning
-    Enabling this will change what happens on failure to load the the application: While the reloader is active, any and all clients that can make requests can see the full exception and traceback!
+    By default, enabling this will modify the handling of application errors such that sensitive information is shared in response to any request;
+    see if-no-app for details.

 ### `reload_engine`